Kagami/avif.js/README.md

 back.
 Also container fields of the video should correspond to properties of the still image, some offsets need to be fixed and so on.
 But you got the general idea.

+## Limitations of Service Worker API

+* Needs to be served from HTTPS
+* Doesn't work in Firefox Private Window
+* Requires page reload on first visit to display static assets

 ## TODO